Prices climbed 6.2 percent in October compared to last year, the largest increase in 30 years, as inflation strains economy

 Forecasters expected a surge in October’s inflation data, in large part because of soaring gas and energy prices, plus ongoing supply chain backlogs in the used-car market.
 The energy index rose 4.8 percent in October compared to the month before, as the gasoline index increased 6.1 percent.

-Yet, inflation expanded to other categories, increasing throughout the economy, with the BLS noting higher prices for energy, shelter, food, used cars and trucks and new vehicles among the larger contributors.
+Yet, inflation expanded to other categories, increasing throughout the economy, with the BLS noting “broad-based” higher prices for energy, shelter, food, used cars and trucks and new vehicles among the larger contributors.

 “Along with shelter, used cars and trucks, and new vehicles, the indexes for medical care, for household furnishing and operations, and for recreation all increased in October,” the report read.